 Nowadays, most dentists are aware of the need to avoid negative and clinical-sounding words.
-For example, your dentist may “let the anaesthetic seep in very slowly”, rather than “give an injection”, and use a “handpiece”, rather than a “drill”.
+For example, your dentist may “let the anaesthetic seep in” or “give some local”, rather than “give an injection”, and use a “handpiece”, rather than a “drill”.
 They may use expressions like “I don’t expect you to feel this”, rather than “This won’t hurt” (all the person hears is “hurt”!).

-Your dentist may also be acutely aware of the need to use reassuring and non-threatening body language.Positive reinforcement (or praise in plain English) is another great way of fostering communication and providing support.
-Frequent praise and positive feedback can go a long way in easing fears, and if sincere, can act as powerful motivators.
+Your dentist may also be acutely aware of the need to use reassuring and non-threatening body language.Positive feedback (or praise in plain English) can also be a great way of fostering communication and providing support, although there can be a fine line between genuine words of encouragement and fake or put-on praise, which will come across as condescension.

 What you can do